Why buy a grill rack?

 This grill rack was designed to properly hold chicken legs and wings over your grill and cook them without ever needing to flip or rotate them.

-Pros: If you want to give grilling chicken drumsticks and wings a try, look no further than this grill rack.
-It is explicitly designed to hold both, but since the chicken hangs over rather than lays on the grill, you won’t ever have to worry about flipping or rotating the wings or drumsticks as they cook.
-They’ll cook evenly while requiring less maintenance.
+Pros: If you want to try grilling chicken drumsticks and wings, look no further than this grill rack.
+It’s explicitly designed to hold both, but since the chicken hangs over the grill, you won’t ever have to worry about flipping or rotating the wings or drumsticks as they cook.
 A removable drip tray is included to prevent drippings from messing with your grill or causing a flare-up.
-As a bonus, this grill rack is safe for dishwashers, ovens, and smokers, and it folds down easily when not in use for more convenient storage.
+You can also stick vegetables in a drip tray to roast them in the BBQ drippings if you want.
+And since the whole set is made from stainless steel, you won’t have to worry about rust or corrosion.
+This grill rack is safe to clean in the dishwasher, and it folds down easily when not in use for more convenient storage.

 Cons: Since this is a specially designed grill rack, it will only work with poultry wings and drumsticks, chicken specifically.
-Also, the legs of this rack aren’t the strongest and may break off or snap if weighed down or not handled gently.
+And you can only roast up to 14 chicken legs or wings at a time, so it may not be large enough for hosting bigger parties.

 Bottom Line: Chicken wings or drumsticks may not be the first food that comes to mind when you fire up the grill, but they cook well on a grill like any other meat.
-With this specialty grill rack, it’s much easier to grill up a batch of wings to perfection.
+With this specialty grill rack, grilling up a batch of wings to perfection is much easier.

-If you’re someone who grills with regularity, a grill rack is an invaluable addition to your grilling tools.
+If you grill regularly, a grill rack is an invaluable addition to your grilling tools.
 They allow you to not only cook multiple different foods at the same time but to grill them all to perfection every time.